-Revenue and NOI decreased 7% and 15%, respectively, in Q2-2023 and YTD-2023 when compared to the same period in 2022.
-The main contributor was the decrease in termination income and lower revenue from a tenant in the REIT's greater Toronto area ("GTA") portfolio that downsized a portion of their space effective Q4-2022, combined with a 101,200 square foot lease expiry in Q1-2023 at the Laurier Property and 115,000 square foot lease expiry in Q2-2023 at the Victoria Park Property, combined with the disposition activity in Q1-2023 (the "Primary Variance Drivers").
-The decrease was partially offset by termination income received from the tenant at 400 Carlingview Drive, Toronto, Ontario ("Carlingview Property") which was disposed of in Q1-2023 and NOI from an acquisition completed in Q3-2022.
+Revenue and NOI decreased 11% (8% YTD-2023) and 18% (16% YTD-2023), respectively, in Q3-2023 when compared to the same period in 2022.
+The main contributor was the decrease in termination income and lower revenue from a tenant in the REIT's GTA portfolio that downsized a portion of their space effective Q4-2022, combined with a 101,200 square foot lease expiry in Q1-2023 at 360 Laurier Avenue, Ottawa, Ontario ("Laurier Property") and 115,000 square foot lease expiry in Q2-2023 at the Victoria Park Property, combined with the disposition activity in 2023 (the "Primary Variance Drivers").
+The decrease was partially offset by termination income received from both a tenant that downsized in Q3-2023 and from the tenant at 400 Carlingview Drive, Toronto, Ontario ("Carlingview Property") which was disposed of in Q1-2023.
+In addition, revenue and NOI were positively impacted by NOI from an acquisition completed in Q3-2022 and positive leasing activity in New Brunswick.